TABLE OF CONTENTS

 - Ticket expiration (days):controls the number of days that tickets to the Event are valid, beginning with the date selected during the order process.

 - Prevent tickets for the event from being scanned: is used if your organization does not scan tickets.
-NOTE: ACME has a new feature, Auto Check-In, that is usually a preferable option.

 - Allow check-in before event begins (minutes) and Allow entry after start of event (minutes): specify the time period before and after an event begins that a ticket can be scanned.

 - Automatic rebooking: if checked, tickets for this event can be used for any date or time, provided the ticket has not expired and there is capacity in the desired event.
+See Scanning Tickets with ACME Access Control for more details.

 - Rebooking Fee: allows you to set a fee for rebooked orders.
 The fee can be removed in the POS or Back Office at the time of ordering by